zkol/vsadmin/README.md

 * server.sh

-with your POSIX compatible computer into a folder of your choice and make the script excutable (If you do not know how to do this please start reading with https://linuxconfig.org/bash-scripting-tutorial-for-beginners#h7-script-execution).
+with your POSIX compatible computer into a folder of your choice and make the script excutable (If you do not know how to do this please start reading with [this tutorial]https://linuxconfig.org/bash-scripting-tutorial-for-beginners#h7-script-execution).

 The script needs as a minimum
 * computer with internet access (at least to set everything up)